Secure Context Evidence Contract

 Inspect the contract:

-- Enterprise Trust Center Export for the buyer packet this contract can expose.
+- Enterprise Trust Center Export for the reviewer packet this contract can expose.

 - Secure Context Customer Proof Pack for design-partner runtime proof.